-- 1. Students will be required to submit a completed health form documenting satisfactory health status prior to clinical practicum. - 2.
-The student is responsible for his/her own health in the event of illness, accident, or exposure to communicable disease in class, lab, or clinic. - 3.
-Students must earn a "C" or better in all Professional courses in order to progress to the next course in sequence.
+1. Students will be required to submit a completed health form documenting satisfactory health status prior to clinical practicum.

+2. The student is responsible for his/her own health in the event of illness, accident, or exposure to communicable disease in class, lab, or clinic.

+3. Students must earn a "C" or better in all Professional courses in order to progress to the next course in sequence.
 Any student failing a professional course will not be allowed to continue in the program.
 The student may reapply for admission in the next night and weekend tract class or in the next traditional program tract class.
 Students seeking readmission will be evaluated by the Respiratory Care faculty to determine acceptability and placement in the program.
 Previously completed professional courses may be accepted or may need to be repeated at the discretion of the faculty.
 Students who fail more than one Respiratory course (this may be two different courses or the same course twice) will be dismissed from the program and will not be re-accepted.
-Students who fail a clinical practicum must repeat both the clinical and classroom courses covering that content. - 4.
-Students are required to maintain a cumulative 2.0 GPA in order to graduate from the program and Darton College. - Students are required to pass the Regents Test as a requirement for graduation as stated in the college catalog.
+Students who fail a clinical practicum must repeat both the clinical and classroom courses covering that content.

+4. Students are required to maintain a cumulative 2.0 GPA in order to graduate from the program and Darton College.

+5. Students are required to pass the Regents Test as a requirement for graduation as stated in the college catalog.
 Early testing is encouraged for those who qualify.

-- 6. The Respiratory Care Program reserves the right to discontinue, at any time, the enrollment of a of a respiratory care student if, in the judgment of the Vice President for Academic Affairs and the Respiratory Care Faculty, the student does not appear to have the necessary qualifications for a career as a Respiratory Care Professional.
-Refer to the program handbook for more information. - 7.
-The student must abide by the policies and procedures of the Respiratory Care program as defined in the program handbook. - 8.
-The student must possess the essential physical and mental functional requirements for the profession in the categories of visual acuity, hearing, physical ability, speech, and manual dexterity.
-Refer to the Program Handbook for complete information. - 9.
-Students will have three attempts to successfully demonstrate competency of any skill taught in the laboratory or clinical practicum.
+6. The Respiratory Care Program reserves the right to discontinue, at any time, the enrollment of a of a respiratory care student if, in the judgment of the Vice President for Academic Affairs and the Respiratory Care Faculty, the student does not appear to have the necessary qualifications for a career as a Respiratory Care Professional.
+Refer to the program handbook for more information.

+7. The student must abide by the policies and procedures of the Respiratory Care program as defined in the program handbook.

+8. The student must possess the essential physical and mental functional requirements for the profession in the categories of visual acuity, hearing, physical ability, speech, and manual dexterity.
+Refer to page 319 of this catalog for more information.

+9. Students will have three attempts to successfully demonstrate competency of any skill taught in the laboratory or clinical practicum.
 The policy includes the American Heart Association ACLS course at the end of RESP 2320.
 Students unable to demonstrate competency after 3 attempts will fail the laboratory or clinical course, including ACLS, and will not be allowed to progress in the program.
-Students may re-apply according to the previously listed policies. - 10.
-Students must arrange their own travel to out-of-town clinical facilities.
+Students may re-apply according to the previously listed policies.

+10. Students must arrange their own travel to out-of-town clinical facilities.
 Clinical sites are located in Tifton, Cordele, Bainbridge, Valdosta, Moultrie, Americus, Columbus and Albany.
 Students are assigned clinical sites to provide a well-rounded clinical experience.
 Every attempt will be made to accommodate students' needs, but no students are guaranteed any particular clinical schedule or clinical site.